OccamsKettensage/Reddit-Encryptor-Bot/README.md

 However, if you want to see the bot in action, send me a message and I'll run it for you.
 When the bot is running, it can encrypt comments as soon as they're made because it refreshes list of comments every minute.

+I am also trying to circumvent reddit's post per minute policy so as to make the bot work faster.